estuary/flow/site/docs/concepts/advanced/logs-stats.md

 ## Logs

 Each organization, or tenant, that uses Flow has a `logs` collection under the global `ops` prefix.
-For the tenant Acme Co, it would have the name `ops/acmeCo/logs`.
+For the tenant acmeCo, it would have the name `ops/acmeCo/logs`.

-These can be thought of as standard application logs: they store information about events that occur at catalog build time.
+These can be thought of as standard application logs: they store information about events that occur at runtime.
 They’re distinct from [recovery logs](./shards.md#recovery-logs), which track the state of various task shards.

 Regardless of how many Flow catalogs your organization has, all logs are stored in the same collection,